-The Defender Association reviewed all currently incarcerated individuals serving time for felony-murder whose crimes occurred in Philadelphia County.
-There are 1,231 individuals incarcerated for felony degree murder in Pennsylvania, and 579 of the cases (47 percent) originated in Philadelphia.
+The Defender Association reviewed all currently incarcerated individuals serving time for felony-murder whose crimes occurred in Philadelphia County as of 2020.
+There were 1,231 individuals

-may have an incentive to take a case to trial so that she can make as much in five days of trial as for the entire preparation period.... '[This] increases the risk of ineffective assistance of counsel by maintaining a compensation system which punishes counsel for handling these cases correctly and rewards them only if they take every case to trial without adequate preparation or the exploration of appropriate non-trial options."
+James M. Anderson & Paul Heaton, How Much Difference Does the Lawyer Make?
+The Effect of Defense Counsel on Murder Case Outcomes, 122 YALE L.J.
+(2012), at 164.
+Available athttps://digitalcommons.law.yale.edu/ylj/vol122/iss1/3/.
+The authors point out, "Philadelphia's fee schedules have been criticized for creating perverse incentives.
+Counsel has no financial incentive to prepare for trial because there is a flat rate for preparation time.
+In addition, counsel may have an incentive to take a case to trial so that she can make as much in five days of trial as for the entire preparation period.... '[This] increases the risk of ineffective assistance of counsel by maintaining a compensation system which punishes counsel for handling these cases correctly and rewards them only if they take every case to trial without adequate preparation or the exploration of appropriate non-trial options."